rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-31-B'more-Stunners:-puts-"Hello World".md

 #####Starting off on the right foot

 This summer we are working alongside the Bundler team to create a public dashboard that will showcase its metrics.
 This dashboard will provide programmers with information such as "What is the most popular Ruby version?
-What is the least and/or most used bundler (is this a company?
-And should it therefore be capitalized?) version? etc." With these metrics, the folks at Bundler will not only be able to analyze this data, but also make precise decisions about future version upgrades.
+What is the least and/or most used
+Bundler version? etc." With these metrics, the folks at Bundler will not only be able to analyze this data, but also make precise decisions about future version upgrades.
 We are super excited to be apart of a project that will have a direct impact to the ruby community.
-As new developers, we couldn't have dreamed for a better way to jumpstart our careers! (not in love with this sentence, any ideas on how to make it better?)
-As new developers this opportunity is a dream come true, and couldn’t be a better way to jumpstart our careers. [?]
+As new developers this opportunity is a dream come true, and couldn’t be a better way to jumpstart our careers.

 [Add “Beyonce Boss Ass Bitch” Giphy]